Naoghuman/Dream-Better-Worlds/DBW-Application/documents/howto/HowToCloneOtherBranchesThenMasterWithNetBeansIDE.md

-How to clone other Branches then Master with NetBeans
+How to clone other Branches then Master with NetBeans IDE
 ===

 This document describes the steps how to clone `other` branches then the `master`